 Regular and punctual attendance affects the student's scholastic achievement.
 Most courses of study are sequentially developed; therefore, absences impede the student's ability to profit from what is offered.
-Parents/guardians and students must understand the importance of carefully scheduling vacations and times away from school so that absences are minimized.
+It is imperative that parents and students understand the importance of carefully scheduling vacations and times away from school so that absences are kept to a minimum.